 The square where the basilica is located.
-Large and oval, is surrounded by two passages of colonnades.
-There are two fountains, one in each focus of the ellipse, and an obelisk in the center.
+Large and oval, is surrounded by two passages of doric-style colonnades.
+It was designed by Bernini and built between 1656 and 1667.
+There are two fountains, one in each focus of the ellipse, and an Egyptian obelisk 25 meters high (41 including pedestal) in the center.

 You can see the soldiers of Vatican’s army, the Swiss Guard.
 They are only 100, making it the world’s smallest army.